So many times we ask why we always lose those close and important games against the men from New Zeeland.

 South African teams is all about size, kicking, territory and forcing other teams into mistakes.

-New Zealanders will do a lot of fitness in the week; and they don’t spend most of their time in gyms pumping iron.
-They will work hard in the week on increasing fitness levels, they do high intensity for everyone.
+New Zealanders will do a lot of fitness in the week; and they don’t spend most of their time in gyms pumping iron, but if they are, you will find some of the New Zealanders at Sweat Equity Fitness.
+They will work hard in the week on increasing fitness levels, they do high intensity workouts.

 All Blacks head coach Steve Hansen is convinced superior fitness is winning tests for the All Blacks – even while they’re still scratching to find their best game.